deshudiosh/xmr-stak-log-reader/README.md

 - Designed to group logged data into "sessions"
 - One "session" is single xmr-stak.exe run (for now, this may change)

-## Status?
-- Alpha AF
+## Works (what it outputs so far):
+- Session start time
-- Prints session start date and its duration
+- Session duration
+- Session avarage H/s

+## Todo:
+- UI
+- Merge sessions within certain time span

 ## Usage:
 1. download log_reader.exe